italovalcy/ndvr/README.md

     NS_LOG=ndn.Nrdv ./waf --run ndn-nrdv-grid-3

 The above command will run in verbose mode, showing lots of information from the protocol.
-TO just run the code without debug:
+To just run the code without debug:

     ./waf --run ndn-nrdv-grid-3